-Most manufacturing sites these days have CAPA systems – a mechanism to capture, record, control and approve or reject Corrective Actions.
+All manufacturing sites have a CAPA system, usually a mechanism to deal with things that have gone wrong.
 Despite the fact that a lot of focus has been given to CAPA in recent years, there is a great deal of misunderstanding and a clear lack of clarity on what CAPA actually is.
 This may explain why many organisations feel that they are still in “fire-fighting” mode – always dealing with yesterday’s problems rather than preventing future issues from occurring.

 Lack of regulatory guidance

-Both the FDA’s “Guidance for Industry: Quality Systems Approach to Pharmaceutical CGMP Regulations” (September 2006)and ICH Q10 “Pharmaceutical Quality System” (May 2007 – DRAFT) talk about CAPA and CAPA systems, and here the main problem starts to be highlighted.
+“Corrective Action and Preventive Action” is mentioned a few times in EU GMP, most notably in Chapter 1 where it says “Corrective Actions and/or Preventative Actions (CAPAs) should be identified and taken in response to investigations” (EU GMP 1.4 xiv).
+It is also mentioned in a similar way in Chapter 8.
+But, there is no section in any part of the 9 chapters of EU GMP covering CAPAs and CAPA systems.
+Both the FDA’s “Guidance for Industry: Quality Systems Approach to Pharmaceutical CGMP Regulations” and ICH Q10 “Pharmaceutical Quality System” talk about CAPA and CAPA systems, and here the main problem starts to be highlighted.
 This problem comes from combining the two (having CAPA) rather than CA and PA, which are in-fact two distinct processes.

 CAPA is a well-known CGMP regulatory concept that focuses on investigating, understanding, and correcting discrepancies while attempting to prevent their recurrence.
 Quality system models discuss CAPA as three separate concepts, all of which are used in this guidance.